palikar/dotfiles/.emacs.d/EMACS.md

 # Fly-check

-Syntax error-checking on the fly(haha!) while working on code.
-It's conventient to avoid small errors that screw up yoour compilation and are just being anoying.
+Syntax error-checking on the fly (haha!) while working on code.
+It's convenient to avoid small errors that screw up your compilation and are just being anoying.

 -   [flycheck](http://www.flycheck.org/en/latest/)